Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 on occasion.
 In these circumstances, you can delete the affected nodes with `pool nodes del --all-unusable` and then resize back up with `pool resize` or recreate the pool.

+Another potential problem for nodes that may enter into this state are pools which are part of a virtual network.
+Improper NSG rules can prevent communication between the compute nodes and the Batch service which will result in `unusable` nodes.

 #### Pool creation fails due to `Could not find an Azure Batch Node Agent Sku`
 If you are using a `platform_image`, you may encounter an error such as: